ultraio/docs-blockchain/docs/blockchain/contracts/nft-contract/nft-actions/setprchsreq.b.staging.md

         * = [2305843009213693952 + 1, 1152921504606846976 + 2305843009213693952 + 2]
         * = [2305843009213693953, 3458764513820540930]

-## Integrating first hand purchase into your own solution
+## Integrating first-hand purchase into your own solution

-We provide an example project that utilizes first hand purchase functionality to allow users to exchange Uniqs they have into other Uniqs.
-You can clone, fork or adopt this solution to your own needs.
+We offer a sample project showcasing the utilization of first-hand purchase functionality.
+This enables users to exchange their Uniqs and/or UOS for other Uniqs.
+Feel free to clone, fork, or customize this solution according to your requirements.

-For details refer to [this page](../../../../tutorials/uniq-factories/factory-management/uniq-swap-example-project.md)
+For details refer to [this page](../../../../tutorials/uniq-factories/factory-management/uniq-first-hand-purchase-example-project.md)

 ## CLI - cleos